-Continuous vs. Discontinuous Measurement in ABA: What’s the Difference
+Continuous vs Discontinuous Measurement in ABA: Types, Examples, and Key Differences

 A BCBA may write a strong treatment plan.
 An RBT may run the session well.
 The learner may even show signs of progress.
 But without accurate ABA data collection, the team cannot clearly prove whether behavior is improving, getting worse, or staying the same.